alibosworth/pakon-planar-raw-converter/readme.md

 * "Original Height and Width"
 * "Other Options": **uncheck everything** except "Use Scratch Removal" if you enabled that earlier
 * "Type of Save Operation" : "To Client Memory"
-* "Planar" (this is important!) either with or without "Add File Header"
+* "Planar" (this is important!) with "Add File Header" enabled (recommended — allows automatic dimension detection, even with custom sizing)
 * Click "OK"

 7) Once this process completes you will now have a `C:\Temp` full of 16-bit Planar Raw files ready to be processed, if you are using a VM to run Windows XP you would then copy those files to a directory on your host machine for further processing.